rudyerudite/python-tasks-for-juniors/reading-emails/README.md

 Email address verification are usually used for data validation.
 Well, there are other techniques better than this one but this is the basic one of them.
 So, given here is a file 'emails.txt'.
 So go through all the emails given in the file and implement email validation as explained above.

 Sample Input:
-Read from the file “emails.txt”
+//Read from the file “emails.txt”
 Testmail..com
 raven.claw@#hogs.uk
 finnick22@d13.com